unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 70254592
 ```

 Great!
-We now know that the Linix filesystem is 70,254,592 bytes into the crabian.img file.
+We now know that the Linux filesystem is 70,254,592 bytes into the crabian.img file.
 From here we can create a new folder, and mount the image with its offset using the [mnt](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/mnt.html) command.

 ```console
 root@kali:~/Downloads/cranbian.img# mkdir mnt